Whether a dual monitor uses more GPU depends on what kind of work you perform on your PC.

 So Does Dual Monitor Use More GPU When Gaming?

-Contrary to logic, according to several tests conducted by different users, the impact dual or more monitors have on gaming is very little.
+Contrary to logic, according to several tests conducted by different users, dual or more monitors have minimal impact on gaming.

 I tested dual monitors on two games: Riftbreaker, and Subnautica

-I used MSI Afterburner to record the frames per second and GPU usage in game.
+I used MSI Afterburner to record the frames per second and GPU usage in the game.

-Important Note: The second monitors is sitting idle!
-The game were NOT played on extended-display mode.
+Important Note: The second monitor is sitting idle!
+The game was NOT played on extended-display mode.
 In other words, the games were played on a SINGLE monitor.